 A driver operating a vehicle under the influence of alcohol is an obvious threat to others on the road.
 Not only is it reckless and irresponsible, but the choice to drink and drive can also result in the loss of lives, including the negligent driver’s.
 Because of the severity and prevalence of DWI, law enforcement has increased in an effort to manage the problem.
 This newly adopted heightened sense of caution has caused police to actually falsely arrest some who are not legally intoxicated.
 Therefore, the repercussions are high when considering the event of a DWI.

 The legal limit for a blood alcohol concentration (BAC) is .08%, and breaching this limit will result in an arrest that can potentially ruin aspects of an individual’s life.
 Financial opportunities and future jobs can be difficult to attain after being charged with a DWI.
 To learn more about how a DWI affects your life, click here.
 Personal or professional relationships can be permanently damaged with a criminal record.
 However, seeking a legal team can help to build a strong defense, as well as ultimately lessen or eliminate charges.
-According to the website of Daniel Jensen, Attorney at Law, penalties include probation, jail time for 3-180 days, a $2,000 fine, or a loss of license for up to 2 years.
+According to the website of Brent Horst, Attorney at Law, penalties include probation, jail time for 3-180 days, a $2,000 fine, or a loss of license for up to 2 years.

 While these penalties cost the accused a clean slate and a difficulty securing future possibilities, it also costs a substantial amount of money that can sometimes not be afforded.